 - 3.2 The National Planning Policy Framework (NPPF) defines the purpose of the planning system as being to contribute to the achievement of sustainable development, which is described as having three objectives: economic, social and environmental.
 The environmental objective is 'to protect and enhance our natural, built and historic environment; including making effective use of land, improving biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy.' - 3.3 Chapter 14 of the NPPF, 'Meeting the challenge of climate change flooding and coastal change', is of particular relevance to the development of solar farms.
-Here it is stated that the planning system should support the transition to a low carbon future in a changing climate.
-To help increase the use and supply of renewable and low carbon energy and heat plans should, amongst other things, provide a positive strategy for energy from these sources that maximises the potential for suitable development; and consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development. - 3.4 When deciding on applications for solar farms, the NPPF makes clear that local authorities should:

-'a) not require applicants to demonstrate the overall need for renewable or low carbon energy, and recognise that even small-scale projects provide a valuable contribution to significant [sic] cutting greenhouse gas emissions;

-b) approve the application if its impacts are (or can be made) acceptable.
-Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas; and c) in the case of applications for the repowering and life-extension of existing renewable sites, give significant weight to the benefits of utilising an established site, and approve the proposal if its impacts are or can be made acceptable.'

-3.5 The NPPF provides direction that must always be taken into account when assessing the material considerations set out in Chapter 6, including but not limited to, landscape and visual impacts; biodiversity, habitats and green infrastructure; and historic environment and heritage assets.
+Here it is stated that the planning system should support the transition to net zero by 2050 a low carbon future in a changing climate.
+To help increase the use and supply of renewable and low carbon energy and heat plans should, amongst other things, provide a positive strategy for energy from these sources that maximises the potential for suitable development; and consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development. - 3.4 When deciding on applications for solar farms, the NPPF makes clear that local authorities should: - 'a) not require applicants to demonstrate the overall need for renewable or low carbon energy, and give significant weight to the benefits associated with renewable and low carbon energy generation and the proposal's contribution to a net zero future and recognise that even small-scale projects provide a valuable contribution to significant [sic] cutting greenhouse gas emissions; - b) recognise that small-scale and community-led projects provide a valuable contribution to cutting greenhouse gas emissions approve the application if its impacts are (or can be made) acceptable.
+Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas; and - c) in the case of applications for the repowering and life-extension of existing renewable sites, give significant weight to the benefits of utilising an established site, and approve the proposal if its impacts are or can be made acceptable.' - 3.5 The NPPF provides direction that must always be taken into account when assessing the material considerations set out in Chapter 6, including but not limited to, landscape and visual impacts; biodiversity, habitats and green infrastructure; and historic environment and heritage assets.